 I’ve now been in New York since September 7, 2009… less than two months.
 I arrived from Australia and stayed at The Bowery Hotel (my 2nd time) before stumbling across a craigslist advertisement for a two-bedroom apartment in East Williamsburg, Brooklyn.
-The girl on the end of the line said to “get out of bed, pack your bags and get a cab here now!”
-Glancing lazily at the clock it was 4pm: a late-late check out but the girls behind the desk were actually happy that I’d chosen to live in Brooklyn as they all lived there too, and so the late-late check out was complimentary.
+My job is to find and furnish a semi-affordable flat in NYC for Lucy and I (she’s still in Australia) and start a Masters degree in Art History.
+I’ve decided on Bushwick as that seems to be where all the art folk hang.
+I phoned the ad for the the apt.
+The girl on the end of the line, Jessica, a fashion designer, was all “this apartment has a view of Manhattan, and it’s massive.
+Get out of bed, pack your bag and get a cab here now!”
+Glancing at the clock with severe jet-lag and it was 4pm.
+The girls behind the desk were actually happy that I’d chosen to live in Brooklyn as they all lived there too, and so they late-late check out was complimentary.

 I guess I had to leave the Bowery’s pillowy fantasy world and the bath tub and get on with life.
 The girl on the other end of the phone, Jessica, seemed adamant about it.
 Always a good thing to trust someone when you can’t (re jet lag induced coma state) trust yourself.
 Jessica turned out to be an avant-garde fashion designer and her house underneath mine is like an oasis.
 She greeted me and gave me a mattress, a towel, and a pillow.
 I slept draped in my long black coat, in a desolate flat that first night.